 Quality Migrant Admission Scheme – as the name speaks for itself, is to grant admissions to adequate foreigners who intend to settle in Hong Kong for certain purposes.
 To put it straightforwardly, this scheme is introduced to attract proficient professionals that are uppermost in terms of certain merits.
 All that to source from other countries the supply of expertise that yet to be available within Hong Kong

 Because Quality Migrant Admission Scheme is based wholly on quota, candidates would be shortlisted to a preset, finite number (which is normally limited to 1000 each year).
-What makes it a subject of controversy is due to the presumably high degree of bias in the selection process.
+What makes it a subject of controversy is the presumably high degree of bias in the selection process.

 On the whole, though the applicant, without a doubt, is appraised on the basis of his/her qualifications, what appears to be the outcome is at the complete discretion of the assessors.
 In this same manner, the candidate who applies for the scheme would not be offered a satisfactory account for whatever is the end result.